 17. Potted Tropical Plants for Versatility

 Add versatility with potted tropical plants like palms, crotons, and elephant ears.
 Containers allow you to move plants around as needed, adapting to light and seasonal changes.
-Potted plants are ideal for patios, pool areas, and entryways, adding color and a tropical feel with easy maintenance.
+Container garden ideas, including potted plants, are ideal for patios, pool areas, and entryways, adding color and a tropical feel with easy maintenance.

 18. Butterfly and Pollinator-Friendly Meadows